Installation

 .dmg(universal)

-The quickest way to get started on Linux — detects your architecture and installs the latest AppImage:
+The quickest way to get started — detects your architecture and installs the latest AppImage:

 The recommended method for Debian-based distros — keeps Zync up-to-date via apt upgrade: